GLW

 Elevated

-What is Corning Incorporated?
+What is Corning Inc?

 Corning Incorporated is a materials science company operating across display glass, optical communications, specialty materials, environmental technologies, and life sciences segments worldwide.